tuckmeng/Binutils-for-OS-X-IOS/README.md

 Please always scan all files that you download from this repository using your antivirus software or a good one like https://www.virustotal.com.
 Take the same precautions as you do with any file you download from the internet that you intend to run.
 Best to always run this in a virtual machine.

+# How to use the tools

+Please read the documentation under GNU Bintuils.
+Here's some simple tips to get you started:

+- Use "toolname --help" (exclude quotes) to see the options available
+- Use "toolname options OSXorIOSbinaryfile" to see data in the binary file.
+For example, for OS X, osx-objdump -a osx-hello1 gives you the following:

+osx-hello1:     file format mach-o-x86-64

+# OS X Folder

+For the OS X folder, a simple Hello World OS X binary file is stored under osx-hello1.
+This is used as a test OS X file to try the tools out on.

 License
 ----